 How to calculate VAT for retailers

-You need to calculate the expected total selling prices of goods at each rate and then use that to work out an overall average of VAT for your entire turnover.
+To calculate retail VAT you need to calculate the expected total selling prices of goods at each rate and then use that to work out an overall average of VAT for your entire turnover.

 The maths are more complicated and take more time but the end result is usually more accurate – and better accuracy often means more money in your pocket.